slavadubrov/notes/docs/blog/posts/2025-04-28-scaling-llms.md

 Guidelines:

 - **TP** groups stay inside nodes; **PP/CP** may span nodes.
-- Increase **DP** first when you need a larger global batch; it is the cheapest axis communication‑wise.
+- Increase **DP** first when you need a larger global batch; it is the cheapest axis communication-wise.
 - Expect ~75 % scaling efficiency up to 512 GPUs on InfiniBand clusters (HF benchmarks, Feb 2025).

 ---